 - Status Quo bias “I’m going to keep hiring the same type of person because I know what works”.
 This leads to valuing years experience and technical skills over what’s really required to be a good leader

-Unless people have an effective (evidence-based) way to reduce bias, it’s negatively impacting their people decisions right now.
+Unless people have effective ways to reduce bias, it negatively impacts people decisions.

 Thoughtful Question #3

-(useful when the answer to thoughtful question #2 was “we all do unconscious bias/inclusive leader training”)
+(useful when the answer to thoughtful question #2 was, “Well, we all do unconscious bias/inclusive leader training.”)

 Did you know that even when we know of our bias (and we all have them) our behaviour doesn’t change?